 - Paranoia: some people with dementia can become suspicious and paranoid.
 For example, if they have mislaid an object they may accuse someone of stealing it, or they might imagine that a close friend or family member is out to get them.

-Talking to the health professional involved in your loved one’s care can really help you deal with the changes.
+Talking to the health professionals involved in your loved one’s care can really help you deal with the changes.
 Having the support of your local mental health team is important when behaviour becomes distressing to the person and their family and friends.
 Speak to your loved one’s GP or another health professional for information about how to access this support.

 And try to remember that it is the illness, not the person, that is making them act this way.
 All behaviour, however unusual, can be a means of communication.
 For example: trying to undress could mean that they’re hot or need to go to the toilet; pacing up and down may mean that they need more exercise; and becoming agitated may mean that they’re uncomfortable in an unfamiliar, loud or busy environment.
 Step away from the situation for a minute and look at your loved one’s body language to try and understand what they might be feeling.